Rules for the 2018 Lake Erie Walleye Trail

 8. Dead fish

 There is no dead fish penalty.
 However, vessels with a live well should use them.
 Live wells should be functioning so as not to cause undue degradation of fish.
 Fish not kept in a live well must be put on ice immediately so as not to appear old.
 Any participant culling a dead fish will be disqualified from the tournament.
 Improperly cared for fish may be taken from the weigh basket and not weighed at the judgment of the TD.
+Bringing a fish short of legal size to the scale will disqualify the team from weighing any fish that day.

 9. Weigh in